mary-brooks/Company-Home-Page/README.md

 - Git

 ## 🔜 Next Steps
-To improve my solution to the Company Home Page project, I am currently working on the following next steps:
+To improve my solution to the Company Home Page project, I am currently working on the following next steps and added features:

 - [ ] Scrolling marquee
 - [ ] Featured product gallery